intelia-agility/ML_Specialization_UseCase1/README.md

 - *Demand vs. trip_seconds*: There appears to be no clear trend.
 While most trips are of shorter duration, the demand is distributed somewhat randomly across different trip lengths.
 - *Demand vs. trip_miles*: Although the majority of trips are short in distance, the demand doesnot show a strong correlation with trip miles and is relatively evenly distributed across distances.
-- *Demand vs. trip_total*: The relationship between the total fare and demand isn’t distinctly apparent, suggesting that the fare amount may not be the sole determinant of demand.
+- *Demand vs. trip_total*: The relationship between the total fare and demand isnÂ’t distinctly apparent, suggesting that the fare amount may not be the sole determinant of demand.
 - *Demand vs. temperature_2m*: The demand appears to be spread across a range of temperatures, lacking a definitive pattern that correlates with temperature.
 - *Demand vs. relativehumidity_2m*: Like temperature, humidity doesn't show a pronounced pattern in relation to taxi demand.